-This function causes the right sensor to emulate the left sensor: it no longer sends Note On messages.
-It sends control change messages of your choosing, just like the left sensor.
+This function causes the right sensor to emulate the left sensor: it no longer sends Note On messages; instead, it sends control change messages of your choosing, just like the left sensor.
 You would use this mode not to create melodies, but to shape the sound already being produced by a synthesizer.
 A typical use would be to assign two different filter sweeps to the left and right sensors, or a filter sweep to one and resonance to the other.

-With FUNCTION knob set to 6, the DATA FAR and NEAR knobs serve to set the limiting MIDI values produced by the left sensor.
+The DATA FAR and NEAR knobs set the limiting MIDI values for the left sensor.
 The OCTAVE FAR and NEAR knobs do the same for the right sensor.
-In this mode, key signature has no meaning, so use the KEY knob to select the Control Change Number (CC#) for the left sensor, 0 - 127, and use the SCALE knob to select the right-sensor CC#.
+Use the KEY knob to select the Control Change Number (CC#) for the left sensor, 0 - 127, and use the SCALE knob to select the right-sensor CC#.
 On startup, these default to CC# 85 & 86, which are undefined.
-Your synth may respond immediately to many of the standard MIDI-defined controllers.
 See your synthesizer's documentation for a table of available CC's.
-By using one of the many undefined CC#'s, you can route the Altura through performance software and redirect the data any way you wish, assigning it to any function.

 DATA DATA OCTAVE OCTAVE

 FAR NEAR FUNCTION KEY SCALE NEAR FAR

-Left Sensor Left Sensor MIDI Max Left CC# Right CC# Right Senso r MIDI Max
+Left Sensor MIDI Max Function Left CC# Right CC# Right Senso r MIDI Max

 and Min Select Select Select and Min